GokhanKASAPOGLU/DiscordSongBot/README.md

 # DiscordSongBot Prototype 1
 A Discord Bot can sing youtube links

-# First: You need discord token
+# You need discord token
 1 Go to this site
 https://discord.com/developers/applications